-- Amendment to IFRS 10 Consolidated financial statements and IAS 28 Investments in associates and joint ventures.
-The amendment issued by the IASB in September 2014 highlights the changes to address an inconsistency in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
-The main consequence of the changes is that a full gain or loss is recognized when a transaction involves a business.
-The amendments are applied to financial periods beginning on or after 1 January 2016. - Improvements to IFRS: 2012-2014 Cycle.
-In September 2014, the IASB published "Annual Improvements to IFRSs: 2012-2014 Cycle", which acknowledges the amendments to the standards as part of their annual improvement process.
+Amendment to IAS 27 Separate financial statements.
+The amendments to IAS 27, published in August 2014 and approved by the EU in December 2015, will allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in the separate financial statements.
+The amendments will be retrospectively applicable for financial statements beginning on or after 1 January 2016; early application is allowed.

+Improvements to IFRS: 2012-2014 Cycle.
+In September 2014, the IASB published "Annual Improvements to IFRSs: 2012-2014 Cycle", approved by the EU in December 2015, which acknowledges the amendments to the standards as part of their annual improvement process.
 The amendments are applied to financial periods beginning on or after 1 January 2016.
 Early application is allowed.
-The main amendments regard:

-IFRS 5 Non-current assets held for sale and discontinued operations - The amendment introduces specific guidance to IFRS 5 in case an entity reclassifies an asset (or disposal group) from held for sale to held-for-distribution (or vice versa), or when recognition of an asset held-for-distribution ceases.

-IAS 19 Employee benefits - The amendment to IAS 19 clarifies that high quality corporate bonds used to determine the discount rate of post-employment benefits must be issued in the same currency used in the payment of the benefits.
+- IFRS 5 Non-current assets held for sale and discontinued operations The amendment introduces specific guidance to IFRS 5 in case an entity reclassifies an asset (or disposal group) from held for sale to held-for-distribution (or vice versa), or when recognition of an asset held-for-distribution ceases. - IAS 19 Employee benefits The amendment to IAS 19 clarifies that high quality corporate bonds used to determine the discount rate of post-employment benefits must be issued in the same currency used in the payment of the benefits.

-IAS 34 Interim financial reporting - The document clarifies the requirements in the event that the disclosures required are presented in the interim financial report but not in the interim financial statements.
-The amendment requires that the disclosures be incorporated by crossreference between the interim financial statements and wherever they are included within the interim financial report and that the document be available to users of the financial statements on the same terms as the interim financial statements and at the same time.

-IFRS 7 Financial instruments: disclosures- The document introduces additional guidance to clarify whether a servicing contract constitutes a continuing involvement in a transferred asset for the purposes of applying these disclosure requirements to the transferred assets.
+- IAS 34 Interim financial reporting The amendment clarifies the requirements in the event that the disclosures required are presented in the interim financial report but not in the interim financial statements.
+The amendment requires that the disclosures be incorporated by cross-reference between the interim financial statements and wherever they are included within the interim financial report and that the document be available to users of the financial statements on the same terms as the interim financial statements and at the same time. - IFRS 7 Financial instruments: disclosures- The document introduces additional guidance to clarify whether a servicing contract constitutes a continuing involvement in a transferred asset for the purposes of applying these disclosure requirements to the transferred assets.